plantinformatics/pretzel-documentation-website/docs/User-Stories/User-story-3.md

 Markers from the Infinium Wheat Barley 40K v1.1 SNP array, which is being used to genotype the AGG wheat collection, have been mapped to each of the 10+ Wheat genomes using <a href="https://github.com/plantinformatics/brioche" target="_blank" rel="noopener noreferrer">Brioche</a>.

-The mapping of markers across the genomes enables chromosome-scale alignments to be visualised, and regions to be projected from one genome to another (similar to how regions were projected between IWGSC RefSeq v1.0 and IWGSC RefSeq v2.1 in User Story 2).
+The mapping of markers across the genomes enables chromosome-scale alignments to be visualised, and regions to be projected from one genome to another (similar to how regions were projected between IWGSC RefSeq v1.0 and IWGSC RefSeq v2.1 in <a href="https://docs.plantinformatics.io/User-Stories/User-story-2/" target="_blank" rel="noopener noreferrer">User Story 2</a>).

 #### Example: Visualising the 5B/7B translocation in ArinaLrFor and SY Mattis